sidharthv96/blog/content/posts/selfemployment.md

 As long as the company you work for does not have an Indian Entity, the only option to be employed is as a Contractor.
 Some companies use services like [Pilot](https://pilot.com/) or [Oysters](https://www.oysterhr.com/) to employ us locally.
 In that case, a lot of hassles are solved.

-# Perks of being self employed
+# Perks of being self-employed

 ## More Money